 Life is often filled with stressful periods and challenging times.
-However, one way of relaxing is through mindfulness6.
-This simple, yet effective way of relaxing, enables the mind to be fully aware of what is happening in the present moment.
+However, one way of relaxing is through mindfulness4.
+This simple yet effective way of relaxing enables the mind to be fully aware of what is happening in the present moment.
 It calls on your senses, allowing you to observe what is going on around you.
-While some may think that practicing mindfulness is boring, there are many fun mindfulness exercises that can make the entire experience an enjoyable one.
+While some may think that practicing and teaching mindfulness is boring, many fun mindfulness exercises can make the entire experience an enjoyable one.

 Mindfulness is the ability of an individual to be fully aware of the present moment1.
 This relates to where they are and what they are doing without becoming anxious or concerned about their surroundings.